1 Out Of 6 Is What Percentage

 Data Visualization

 Data visualization tools like Tableau, Power BI, and Google Data Studio are increasingly used to present data in an understandable format.
 These tools often rely on percentages to represent proportions, making it easier for users to grasp the significance of different data points.
-For example, visualizing market share, survey results, or financial performance often involves converting raw numbers into percentages to provide a clear picture of relative sizes.
+As an example, visualizing market share, survey results, or financial performance often involves converting raw numbers into percentages to provide a clear picture of relative sizes.

 Statistical Analysis